rashadkhan97/Peformance-Testing-Using-JMeter/README.md

 - Postman: If you haven't already, [download and install Postman.](https://www.postman.com/downloads/)

 ## **Load and Stress Test Excel Report**
-For Load test and Stress test excel report checkout the link, you will be directed to google sheet and can see the results there. <br>
+For the Load test and Stress test Excel report checkout the link, you will be directed to Google sheet and can see the results there. <br>

 **Link:** [```**Load Test and Stress Test Excel Sheet Link**```](https://docs.google.com/spreadsheets/d/1WT4x_Ic_THJJa1oSaya3zCBSGHEHDrny/edit?usp=sharing&ouid=113748567292900710037&rtpof=true&sd=true)